tzmcion/tzmcion/README.md

 I work mainly with Images and Frontend developement.
 I invite you to see my pinned projects They are very interesting 😄.

-Currently I am working on a project for detecting structural changes in cells (Morphology).
 My strong sides are:
   - FrontEnd development with ReactJS, NextJS, SCSS, & Typescript
   - C++ skills, mainly OpenCV and SDL libraries